top of page

 You're more than likely single because your mate doesn't exist.
 We like to think that we have "standards" but the common misconception is that standards are often confused with expectations.
 We cannot always assume that people will act as we want them to, that’s unrealistic, therefore so is "the List"!

-"Let go of your expectations and learn to start practicing acceptance!"-AudriWrites
+"Let go of your expectations and learn to start practicing acceptance!"

 Having standards is different from having unrealistic expectations.
 Standards are qualities with moral consideration that you require from another individual.
-In opposition to expectations, which are assumptions or a pre-determined set of behavioral responses or beliefs you anticipate another individual will comply with.
+In opposition to expectations, which are assumptions or a pre-determined set of behavioral responses or beliefs, you anticipate another individual will comply.

-When you understand the difference between the two, you begin to understand your role in your inability to establish and maintain a relationship.
+When you understand the difference between the two, you understand your role in your inability to establish and maintain a relationship.

 3) Are you playing games?

-Are you someone who enjoys game playing when single, but when you are trying to be in a relationship old habits follow?
+Are you someone who enjoys playing games when you are single, but when you are trying to be in a relationship, old habits follow?

-Relationships are for people who want to seriously get to know someone and are open to exploring the possibility of long-term partnership, which may ultimately end in marriage.
-Mind games and/or playing hard to get will just send the wrong message.
+If so, you need to understand that you must check your games at the door to be open to a new relationship.
+Relationships are for people who want to get to know someone seriously and are open to exploring the possibility of a long-term partnership that may ultimately end in marriage.
+Mind games and playing hard to get will send the wrong message.

 Your potential mate/partner is learning who you are by what you show them.
-If by playing games you show them behavior that is not entirely you, when you try to show them the "real you", they will either dislike you or "not recognize" you, and walk away.
+If you play games and show them behavior that is not entirely you, when you try to show them the "real you," they will either dislike you or "not recognize" you and walk away.

-So, if you want to truly be open to “new” relationships, you better try hard to stop playing "single" games, or you will remain single.
+So, if you want to be open to “new” relationships truly, you better try hard to stop playing "single" games, or you will remain single.

 4) Are you in a "Situation-ship"?

-One of the joys of being single is that you can be free to date as often as you like.
-However, if you believe that "situation-ships" are "relationships" you will be single forever.
+One of the joys of being single is being free to date as often as you like.
+However, if you believe that "situation-ships" are "relationships," you will be single forever.

-In order to be open to a new relationship we must let go of "situation-ships".
+To be open to a new relationship we must let go of "situation-ships".
 One common misconception is that "situations" turn into relationships after years, but if you didn't set the boundaries or standards of the "situation" before it began, chances are, you will be in that "situation" until you walk away.
-You don't want to miss out on your potential husband or wife because you’re in a "situation" do you?
+You don't want to miss out on your potential forever partner because you’re in a "situation," do you?

 5) Are you waiting on a "Fairytale"?

-While it's great if you believe that your potential husband or wife will sweep you off your feet, you are closing yourself off to the reality of dating if you believe every encounter will be graceful, effortless and romantic.
+While it's great if you believe that your potential husband or wife will sweep you off your feet, you are closing yourself off from the reality of dating if you think every encounter will be graceful, effortless, and romantic.

-Just because you want love to come to you as it happens in the fairytales or movies, doesn't mean it will happen that way in real life.
+Just because you want love to come to you as it does in fairytales or movies doesn't mean it will happen that way in real life.

-For example, have you ever had a conversation with couples who have been dating and/or married for tens of years.
-If you ever ask them how their relationship started, most often the story of how their love begins with "I didn't want to talk to him/her" or "I didn’t believe he/she was the one"?
+For example, have you ever talked with couples dating and married for tens of years?
+If you ever ask them how their relationship started, most often, the story of their love begins with "I didn't want to talk to him/her" or "I didn’t believe he/she was the one"?
 And that's usually because the encounter probably wasn't ideal.

 So, don't set yourself up to fail with the unrealistic "fairytale" expectation.
-Be open to finding love in usual and/or unexpected circumstances.
+Be open to finding love in usual and unexpected circumstances.

 6) Are you scared to date?

-Doesn't matter how or when you meet someone, you will eventually need to "date" them if you want to be in a relationship.
+It doesn't matter how or when you meet someone; you will eventually need to "date" them if you want to be in a relationship.

-So if you refuse to date, and/or don't want to date, ask yourself if your fear of dating is keeping you from being in a relationship.
+So, if you refuse to date and don't want to date, ask yourself if your fear of dating keeps you from being in a relationship.

 Ask yourself, what are you insecure about?